Train hauling Canadian oil derails in Minnesota

 "It is good business for the rails and bad safety for the public," said Jim Hall, a transportation consultant and former chairman of the National Transportation Safety Board.

 "Railroads travel through population centers.
 The safest form of transport for this type of product is a pipeline.
-This accident could - and ought to - raise the issue for discussion."
+This accident could - and ought to - raise the issue for discussion," he added.

-Others noted that spills from rail cars are rare, and crude-by-rail has opened up opportunities for companies to develop huge volumes of oil production in places like the Bakken shale fields in North Dakota, which are not well served by pipelines.
+Others note that spills from rail cars are rare, and that delivering crude by rail has opened up opportunities in recent years for producers to develop huge volumes of oil production in areas of the United States that are not connected to markets by pipeline.

-Total shipments of petroleum on U.S. railroads rose more than 46 percent last year to 540,000 carloads, the Association of American Railroads said in January.

 "It's not very good publicity, but railroads are incredibly safe, they don't spill often," said Tony Hatch, independent transportation analyst with ABH Consulting in New York who has done work for major railroads.
 "It should not change the opportunity railroads have to make us more energy independent."

-Supporters of the Keystone XL pipeline were quick to jump on the derailment as a reason to build the pipeline.
+Supporters of the Keystone XL pipeline were quick to jump on the derailment as a reason to build the line.

 "It should be clear that we need to move more oil by pipeline rather than by rail or truck," said Don Canton, spokesman for North Dakota Senator John Hoeven, who has been one of the chief political proponents of the line.
 "This is why we need the Keystone XL.
 Pipelines are both safe and efficient."

-Hoeven has supported the line as it would help carry oil produced in North Dakota to higher priced refining centers on the coast, and could help further expand production in the state that now pumps more oil than Alaska.
+He also said he did not know if the crude oil was from Canada's oil sands or the originator of the train.

+Shares in Canadian Pacific ended down less than half a percent at C$129.06 on the Toronto Stock Exchange.

-(Reporting By David Sheppard, Edward McAllister, Cezary Podkul, Matthew Robinson, Eileen Houlihan, Jeanine Prezioso in New York and Jeff Jones in Calgary; Editing by Gerald E. McCormick, Leslie Gevirtz, G Crosse and Michael Perry)
+(Reporting By David Sheppard, Edward McAllister, Cezary Podkul, Matthew Robinson, Eileen Houlihan in New York and Jeff Jones in Calgary; editing by Gerald E. McCormick, Leslie Gevirtz, G Crosse)